dagargo/elektroid/README.md

 # Elektroid

 Elektroid is a GNU/Linux sample transfer application for Elektron devices.
 It includes the `elektroid` GUI application and the `elektroid-cli` CLI application.
-It has been reported to work with Model:Samples, Digitakt and Analog Rytm mk1 and mk2.
+Elektroid has been reported to work with Model:Samples, Digitakt and Analog Rytm mk1 and mk2.

 ## Installation